NotLewis/GitAndGitHub/README.md

-# Git and GitHub CHANGE
+# Git and GitHub CHANGE CHANGE

 This is a speedy how-to, intended on getting you started with GitHub.